 Significant improvements may require a capital campaign.
 Some councils may need to conduct these fundraising campaigns at least every five years, depending on the size and demand of their facilities.

-Design & Development of the Boy Scouts of America can be of great help to camp development as it sets up a schedule of major items or facilities.
+The Outdoor Programs Properties department of the Boy Scouts of America can be of great help to camp development as it sets up a schedule of major items or facilities.

 Strategic Planning and Operations Model